Per interface counters

-FastNetMon Advanced starting from 2.0.350 can calculate per interface bandwidth and packet rate using Netflow, IPFIX or sFlow as source of data without any use of SNMP technology.
+FastNetMon Advanced (from version 2.0.350) can calculate per interface bandwidth and packet rate using Netflow, IPFIX or sFlow as a source of data without any use of SNMP technology.

-To enable this logic you need to use following option:
+To enable this logic, you need to use the following option:

 sudo fcli set main enable_interface_counters true